projecttacoma/fqm-execution/README.md

   -e, --measurement-period-end <date>         End date for the measurement period, in YYYY-MM-DD format (defaults to the end date defined in the Measure, or 2019-12-31 if not set there).
   --vs-api-key <key>                          API key, to authenticate against the ValueSet service to be used for resolving missing ValueSets.
   --cache-valuesets                           Whether or not to cache ValueSets retrieved from the ValueSet service. (default: false)
-  --profile-validation                        To "trust" the content of meta.profile as a source of truth for what profiles the data that cql-exec-fhir grabs validates against. (default: false)
+  --trust-meta-profile                        To "trust" the content of meta.profile as a source of truth for what profiles the data that cql-exec-fhir grabs validates against. (default: false)
   -o, --out-file [file-path]                  Path to a file that fqm-execution will write the calculation results to (default: output.json)
   --root-lib-ref <root-lib-ref>               Reference to the root Library -h, --help                                  display help for command